AI Readiness Assessment: A 5-Stage Framework for Business Leaders

 • Do you have the data you need for AI implementations?

-• What’s the quality of that data?
+• What is the quality of that data?

 Domain 6: Operating Model